RFonzi/STEMDayApp/README.md

   * Login screen fragment layout.
   * Push notifications using Parse.
+  * RecyclerView with dummy json data, will be the real schedule when we get access to the database. **Schedule**: Load a student/teacher's schedule from a mySQL database.
+The server returns JSON formatted strings that will be parsed.
+The list is displayed using RecyclerView.
+Current planned format will include title, date, and location.

 ## Work in progress:

   * **Login**: Using the user provided token, connecting to the mySQL database and getting a response in JSON format.
 The response will contain the schedule corresponding to the token.
-  * **Schedule**: Load a student/teacher's schedule from a mySQL database.
-The server returns JSON formatted strings that will be parsed.
-The list is displayed using RecyclerView.
-Current planned format will include title, date, and location.
   * **PHP Script**: This script will run on the server for pulling database information.
 More specifically, pulling a desired token's schedule.
   * **Maps**: Users wil be able to tap on an event on their schedule to bring up a map (fragment) with their location and the location of the event.
   * **Maps overlay**: An overlay button on the maps screen that will expand when tapped.
 When expanded, it will bring up more information about the event and fun facts about UCF.